heygrady/react-redux-notes/react-redux-starter-kit-todos.md

 redux g component TodosView --path routes/Todos
 ```

-## View: `src/routes/Todos/components/TodosView.js`
+## Todos View
 In the `src/routes/Todos/index.js` file we referenced the `TodosView`.
 A view is just a component.
 A view is specific to a route, meaning that a route's primary component is usually considered a view.
 The react-redux-starter-kit has a [blueprint for views](https://github.com/davezuko/react-redux-starter-kit/tree/master/blueprints/view) that you can use with `redux g view ViewName` but we're not going to use that because it can't add files inside of a route and we want to use the fractal project layout.
 By default the generator creates a `${ViewName}View.js` file in the `views/` folder.
 We've placed our view in the `components/` folder under our route.

 Why?
 Because a view is just a component (unless it's a container).
 It's not necessary to break views out into another folder because it's customary to name a view component with like `${RouteName}View`.
 This makes it unmistakable that the component in question is the view for your route.
 You are likely to see different developers have different preferences for where the view is located.
 One reason to keep it in the components folder is that you could reasonably have a view that is a container.
 In that case the `views/` folder would conceal the fact that the view was a container.
 Meanwhile, if you keep the view in either the `components/` or `containers/` folder a developer would have a hint about what the file contains before they even open it.

-This is more straighforward file than a route because it's just a simple presentational component.
+This is a more straighforward file than a route because it's just a simple presentational component.
 You can see that we import React, import the `Footer`, `AddTodo` and `VisibleTodoList` and then export a template that simply outputs them.

+We need to add the following code to our view.

+##### `src/routes/Todos/components/TodosView.js`
+Compare to [`components/app.js`](http://redux.js.org/docs/basics/ExampleTodoList.html#-components-app-js) from the [todos tutorial](http://redux.js.org/docs/basics/index.html).

 ```jsx
 import React from 'react'